dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 - Elaborate on naming conflict rules.
 - Elaborate on explicit member access.
 - `Ext(o).x += v` and `Ext(o).x++` can be used.

+#### 1.4:

+- Remove optional variants that were not part of the final design.

+#### 1.5

+- Post 2.6 release modification to allow non-deferred prefix-imported extensions to work.
+- Removed discussion of interaction with language versioning since extension methods launched before language versioning.
+- Disallow deferred imports of extensions by requiring the import statement to hide them.